MultiSafepay/docs/content/my-account/payouts.md

 <summary>Your MultiSafepay account is not yet fully activated</summary>
 <br>

 You can process payments immediately after creating a MultiSafepay test account and adding your website.
-But MultiSafepay holds your funds in your MultiSafepay balance until your account is fully activated.
+But MultiSafepay holds your funds in your account balance until your account is fully activated.

 To check if your account is fully activated, follow these steps: